 - Use finger-friendly buttons: every step should be noticeable and easy to click, especially for mobile bookings

-- Sell gift certificates on your website: after all, they might just be browsing for a special holiday present
+- Sell gift certificates: after all, they might just be browsing for a special holiday present

 - Upsell on the booking form: give them another chance to enhance the experience with related items